 - Do you feel the calling to connect more deeply to the flows of the seasons and to the place and life around you?

 - Do you feel the need or are inspired to change direction due to the pandemic or other crises taking place on our beautiful Earth?

 - Are you holding space for others in some way, and longing for support to do that more elegantly and easefully?

 - Are you inspired by 8 Shields events like Art of Mentoring and Nature Culture Regeneration, or other nature-based and personal development work?

-Hosted by experienced facilitators Peter Cow and Sky Maria Buitenhuis, with support from Rebecca Card and other Guest Facilitators, this rich journey home will help 8 Shields practices and insights take deep root in you and your life, bringing connection and cultural healing to you and your people.
+Hosted by experienced facilitators Peter Cow and Sky Maria Buitenhuis, with the support of inspirational Guest Facilitators, these rich journeys home will help 8 Shields practices and insights take deep root in you and your life, bringing connection and cultural healing to you and your people.

 Free bite-size Video Series – out now!